 - Provide Excellent Customer Service

 When fans have doubts and anger, brands must respond quickly.
 This does not mean to delete all negative comments or pretend that the problem does not exist.
-Acknowledge concerns about the problem, let fans know that their opinions are respected and have been heard, and provide solutions as soon as possible to ease the situation.
+Acknowledge concerns about the problem, show respect for fans opinions and provide solutions as soon as possible to ease the situation.

 - Build Trust With “Iron Fans”

 When brands understand the perspective of fans, they can communicate more easily.
 This requires going beyond a brand’s corporate messaging to build trust within the community.
 Enter fan groups to learn the psychology of fans and become more intimate with diehard “iron fans.”
-If brands are involved step-by-step through the whole chain of consumption from fan interest to interaction and purchase, then brands can more successfully encourage the final promotion of sharing.
+Brands can more successfully encourage social sharing when they follow the whole chain of consumption from fan interest to interaction and purchase.

 In the era of the fan economy, the key to success between brands and their celebrity endorsers are the fans.
 Their influence on an idol’s popularity and product sales volume has redefined star marketing.
 While it requires a delicate and precise approach, brands who succeed can reap benefits for years to come.